tytydraco/yessleep/out/A_Wretch_Followed_Me_Home.md

 At least, not at first.

-Two months ago, I camped through a stretch of the Allegheny I had never set foot in before, despite living near Clarion, Pennsylvania, all my life.
+Two months ago, I camped through a stretch of the Allegheny I had never set foot in before, despite living near that side of Pennsylvania, all my life.
 The forest there is old—older than memory, older than names—but I hadn’t thought much about that when I set out.
 My plan was simple: a friend dropped me off at the far edge of my route, and over the next few days, I’d wind my way toward a secluded parking spot where I had left my car, waiting to take me home.

 It should have been an ordinary trip.
 But now, back in my quiet little town, something is wrong.